Remod-org/NextGenPVE/README.md

 ## Permissions

-- remodpve.use   -- Currently unused
+- nextgenpve.use   -- Currently unused
-- remodpve.admin -- Required for access to GUI and other functions
+- nextgenpve.admin -- Required for access to GUI and other functions
-- remodpve.god   -- Override PVE, killall
+- nextgenpve.god   -- Override PVE, killall

 ## Configuration